-During 2022, we continued to monitor and review the principal risks relating to the Group's business performance that could materially affect our business, financial performance and The Audit and Risk Committee discussed and reviewed the Group reputation.
-A summary of our principal risks can be found on pages 38 to 49.
+In 2023, we continued to monitor and review the principal risks relating to the Group's business performance that could materially affect our business, financial performance, and reputation.
+A summary of our principal risks can be found on pages 42 to 53.
 The principal Committees that oversee risk management are the Enterprise Risk Management Committee and the Audit and Risk Committee.
 The Audit and Risk Committee works closely with the Enterprise Risk Management Committee and is responsible for assisting the Board in its oversight of risk and risk management across the Group.

-Risk management reports, prepared by the Group Head of Enterprise Risk & Resilience, were submitted to the Audit and Risk Committee in March 2022, August 2022 and December 2022.
-These reports summarise submissions from all areas of the Group and were also reviewed by Executive management.
+Risk management reports, prepared by the Group SVP Enterprise Risk and Resilience, were submitted to the Audit and Risk Committee in March 2023, August 2023, and December 2023.
+These reports summarise submissions from all areas of the Group and were also reviewed by executive management.
 The reports highlight the risk mitigation strategies that are employed to reduce potential risk exposure to the acceptable risk tolerance levels.

-In December 2022, the Audit and Risk Committee reviewed the effectiveness of the Group's overall ERM Policy and framework, including the Group-wide approach to the identification, assessment, mitigation, monitoring and reporting of risks for the year ended 31 December 2022.
+In December 2023, the Audit and Risk Committee reviewed the effectiveness of the Group's overall ERM Policy and framework, including the Group-wide approach to the identification, assessment, mitigation, monitoring, and reporting of risks for the year ended 31 December 2023.